avajs/ava/docs/06-configuration.md

 - `tap`: if `true`, enables the [TAP reporter](./05-command-line.md#tap-reporter)
 - `verbose`: if `true`, enables verbose output (though there currently non-verbose output is not supported)
 - `snapshotDir`: specifies a fixed location for storing snapshot files.
 Use this if your snapshots are ending up in the wrong location
 - `extensions`: extensions of test files.
-Setting this overrides the default `["cjs", "mjs", "js"]` value, so make sure to include those extensions in the list.
+Setting this overrides the default `["mjs", "js"]` value, so make sure to include those extensions in the list.
 [Experimentally you can configure how files are loaded](#configuring-module-formats)
 - `require`: [extra modules to load before test files](#requiring-extra-modules)
 - `timeout`: Timeouts in AVA behave differently than in other test frameworks.
 AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
 This can be used to handle stalled tests.
 See our [timeout documentation](./07-test-timeouts.md) for more options.
 - `nodeArguments`: Configure Node.js arguments used to launch worker processes.